-Troubleshoot SCSI devices with probe-scsi-all
+Troubleshoot SCSI Devices with Probe-scsi-all

 If you experience trouble with SCSI devices, one of the best ways to determine if the host hardware can see the SCSI hardware is with probe-scsi-all.
 This recipe describes a procedure to use this command.

 The probe-scsi-all is a bootprom command that is not available in the Solaris operating enviroment.
 To use it, you must be at the ok prompt.
 To access this prompt, you must be consoled into the computer through a serial interface or the RSC (remote system control) card, if present.
-Once you have access to the system console, the safest way to get to this prompt is to use the init command is Solaris:
+Once you have access to the system console, the safest way to get to this prompt is to use the init command in Solaris:

 sync; sync; init 0